 8. Specific job duties listed

 The contract must specify what work you will actually do.
 Vague descriptions like "general work" or "support tasks" are red flags.
-The job duties should match your SSW field skills certificate exactly.
+The job duties should match the SSW field, business category, and activities permitted under your status of residence and designated document.

 Category 3: Salary & Allowances (4 points)